SantaClaas/test-fastapi/README.md

 Things I might want to add or try out
 - Try installing third party apps by returning their manifest url (with adapted links) as manifest in the HTML for the browser to pick up
 - Use picture element with source elements representing the manifest icons to let browser decide which one to load to improve speed

+## Known Issues
+When starting the container VS Code might complain that the Python Extension has not loaded or needs to be installed.
+Just follow VS Code recommendations and you should be fine.